I.S.S. Phlegethon

 Clearly I didn't need all of the healing tools I have at my disposal but it's good to have them for harder maps.

 The transphasic torpedo is pretty bad, but that's okay for our purposes.
 It's here to debuff things and trigger debuffs, not deal DPS.
 I had very high selfish DPS this time and it's attributable to our team composition.
-We were a 4 man run with a CSV primary DPS, myself tanking, and two supports, one of which was a very well-equipped Jorogumo, which for reasons Tilor describes on his post is the premiere energy DPS support run.
-We still boosted our primary DPS to over 1M, setting a new record, so I'm not displeased with the result, but the DPS is higher than I'd like.
-Since most of the damage was brought by energy weapons, the best move if you're concerned about taking DPS away from your primary would be to dump some weapons power, cutting it from 100 down to about 60 or so, and not use the Nimbus Pirates.
+We were a 4 man run with a Carrier primary DPS, myself tanking, and two supports.
+It wasn't a a bad run, the DPS is higher than I'd like.
+Since most of the damage was brought by energy weapons, the best move if you're concerned about taking DPS away from your primary would be to dump some weapons power, cutting it from 85 down to about 50 or so,.

 Portability

 The easiest ship to port this build over to from the C-store would be the Presidio or its cross-faction equivalent.
-That said, the Styx has ship-locked pets, so the best alternative would be Elite Alliance Fighter Squadrons.
-Another consideration is that the Presidio does not have Intel seating, so you'll want to swap either another A2B or RSP into the extra Engineering seat since Ionic Turbulence will not be available.
+One consideration is that the Presidio does not have Intel seating, so you'll want to swap either another A2B or RSP into the extra Engineering seat since Ionic Turbulence will not be available.
 The same swap will need to be made on the Ross, as it loses a tactical ability (likely Rapid Fire).
 There are other ships like the Clarke, Buran, or Verity which drop a Tactical power in favor of science, which is not a trade I'm eager to make.
 Dropping the Cannon: Rapid Fire for Gravity Well is a choice you can make but it will cost you survivability.